Associate Degree

 [2.1.2] Major and Minor

 All degree-seeking students must declare a major and at least one minor field, subject to modifications noted for specific programs.
 After completing 27 credit hours, students must have declared a major prior to future semester course registration.
+A student's academic advisor may petition the Registrar to extend the deadline for declaring a major up to 60 credit hours.
 A course that is used to meet the requirements of a major may not also be used to meet minor requirements.
 Departmental faculty of the student’s declared minor and major are advisors.
 Changes made to adjust the student’s program within the scope of the departmental major or minor requirements need only the approval of the department chair.
 Adjustments in the student’s program beyond the scope of departmental requirements require the approval of the Academic Adjustments and Appeals Committee.
 Major and minor requirements are set forth in the departmental sections of this bulletin.

 Prior to declaring a major, students are assigned to general advisors.
 Such students will follow a general program of liberal studies until the major is determined.